PrA-GYaN/pixelpim/docs/API_REFERENCE.md

 ---

 #### Get All Families
-Retrieve all families for the authenticated user.
+Retrieve all families for the authenticated user with product counts.

 **Endpoint:** `GET /families`